 In order to access this option you should select the EXPERT OPTIONS sheet (close to the upper left corner of the main program window).

-At lower projectile velocities the original UCA prediction becomes wrong, since other higher-order effects are missing such as polarization and binding effects.
+At lower projectile velocities the original UCA prediction becomes uncertain, since some of the higher-order effects such as polarization and binding effects are not incorporated into the UCA model.
 This uncertainty affects the close collisions as well as the long-ranged dipolar interactions.
 Since close encounters are reasonably well described by classical two-body collisions (if the electron orbital velocity is below the projectile velocity), we make use of the Binary model by Sigmund and Schinner [see e.g. P. Sigmund, A. Schinner; NIM-B 195, 64 (2002)].
 Hence, the close collision fraction of the stopping cross section

 2 Z^2 /b^2 h(2 v b) /v^2